-(Feature available only in Premium and Enterprise Editions.
-Procedure applicable only for builds 6800 and later)
+(Feature available in Premium and Enterprise Editions only and the procedure applicable for builds 6800 and later only)

-How to set up High Availability in Server running with PostgreSQL?
+How to Set up High Availability in the Server running with PostgreSQL?

 Step 1: Primary & Secondary Setup:

-You can use your current Password Manager Pro (PMP) installation as the Primary server and install another instance of PMP in a separate workstation as the Secondary server.
-During the installation of PMP as Secondary, you need to choose the option "Configure this server as High availability secondary server".
+You can use your current Password Manager Pro installation as the Primary server and install another instance of Password Manager Pro in a separate workstation as the Secondary server.
+During the installation of Password Manager Pro as Secondary, you need to choose the option "Configure this server as High availability secondary server".
 After installation, the PMP Secondary server should not be started.

 Step 2: Create a Data Replication Pack for High Availability in Primary:

 - Stop the Primary and Secondary Servers, if running.
-Ensure the postgres process of PMP is NOT running.
+Ensure the postgres process of Password Manager Pro is NOT running.

 - Open the command prompt and navigate to the <PMP_Primary_Installation_Folder>/bin directory.